Tropical Storm Philippe (2017)

-Tropical Storm Philippe was a weak and disorganized tropical cyclone which caused minimal impacts in Central America, Cuba, and Florida in October 2017.
+Tropical Storm Philippe was a weak and disorganized tropical cyclone which affected Central America, Cuba, and Florida during October 2017.
 The sixteenth named storm of the extremely-active 2017 Atlantic hurricane season, Philippe originated from the interaction of a tropical wave which exited the coast of West Africa on October 16, and the Central American Gyre on October 24.
 This formed a broad area of low pressure the next day, that later organized into a tropical depression at 12:00 UTC on October 28.
-The depression strengthen into Tropical Storm Philippe just six hours later, before making landfall west of the Bay of Pigs in Cuba just a few hours later.
+The depression strengthened into Tropical Storm Philippe just six hours later, before making landfall west of the Bay of Pigs in Cuba just a few hours later.
 Philippe quickly degraded into a tropical depression inland, before dissipating at 0:00 UTC the following day.
 The remnants later formed into a new low pressure area off the coast of Florida before merging with a cold front, later that same day.